yiheng233/WZteam/README.md

-Privacy Policy
-We don't use and collect any personal informations.
+Privacy Policy: We don't use and collect any personal informations.